-Andrew Lloyd Webber’s new production of Joseph and the Amazing Technicolor Dreamcoat had an enormously successful run with Jason Donovan, and subsequently Phillip Schofield in the title role.
+Andrew Lloyd Webber’s new production of Joseph and the Amazing Technicolor Dreamcoat had an enormously successful run with Jason Donovan, and subsequently Phillip Schofield, in the title role.
 In 1994 Fiddler on the Roof with Topol as Tevye played a three-month season prior to Cameron Mackintosh’s production of Lionel Bart’s Oliver!
-This opened with Jonathan Pryce as Fagin and Sally Dexter as Nancy, was directed by Sam Mendes and choreographed by Matthew Bourne.
+This opened with Jonathan Pryce as Fagin and Sally Dexter as Nancy, with direction by Sam Mendes and and choreography by Matthew Bourne.
 Subsequent Fagins included George Layton, Russ Abbott, Robert Lindsay, Barry Humphries and Jim Dale.

 Bruce Forsyth celebrated his 70th birthday in 1998 with a week-long run of his one-man show and a special Sunday Night at The London Palladium television broadcast with Diana Ross.
 Robert Stigwood, Paul Nicholas and David Ian produced the stage premiere of the Bee Gee’s Saturday Night Fever with Adam Garcia as Tony Manero.

-The London Palladium became a Really Useful Theatre in 2000 when Lord Lloyd-Webber’s Really Useful Group and Bridgepoint Capital purchased Stoll Moss Theatres Ltd. Elaine Paige and Jason Scott Lee starred in a lavish revival of Rodgers and Hammerstein’s The King and I.
+The London Palladium became part of LW Theatres (formerly named Really Useful Theatres until July 2018) in 2000, when Andrew Lloyd-Webber’s Really Useful Group and Bridgepoint Capital purchased Stoll Moss Theatres Ltd. Elaine Paige and Jason Scott Lee starred in a lavish revival of Rodgers and Hammerstein’s The King and I.

-The famous but outdated revolving stage was removed at the start of 2002 to accommodate the state-of-art technology required to make a car fly in the world premiere of the stage spectacular Chitty Chitty Bang Bang based on the 1968 film.
-Chitty now holds the record as the longest-running show ever to play The London Palladium with 1,414 performances.
+The famous but outdated revolving stage was removed at the start of 2002 to accommodate the state-of-art technology required to make a car fly in the world premiere of Chitty Chitty Bang Bang based on the 1968 film.
+This now holds the record as the longest-running show ever to play The London Palladium with 1,414 performances.

 2006 saw the return of Sinatra to The London Palladium stage in an all singing and dancing technological concert and the opening of Andrew Lloyd Webber and David Ian’s new production of The Sound of Music, followed by Sister Act which premiered in June 2009.

 The London Palladium celebrated its centenary on Boxing Day 2010.
-Celebrations included a gala concert presented by the building staff, paying tribute to the musicals and artists that have appeared in the last 100 years, the return of The Royal Variety Performance to its spiritual home, a month of special centenary building tours and small exhibition in the rehearsal room, a plaque unveiled by Bruce Forsyth, Andrew Lloyd Webber and Danielle Hope, celebratory radio broadcasts on BBC Radio 2 and Radio 4 and a one-hour documentary on BBC2.
+Celebrations included a gala concert presented by the building staff, paying tribute to the musicals and artists that have appeared in the last 100 years, the return of the Royal Variety Performance to its spiritual home, a month of special centenary building tours and small exhibition in the rehearsal room, a plaque unveiled by Forsyth, Lloyd Webber and Danielle Hope, celebratory radio broadcasts on BBC Radio 2 and Radio 4 and a one-hour documentary on BBC 2.
 Major building works began after the closure of Sister Act in October to transform the front of house areas.

 With the opening of the new production of The Wizard of Oz in 2011, Andrew Lloyd Webber also unveiled his major renovation of the box office facilities and a brand new means of accessing the Dress Circle and Stalls directly from the box office.
 The works substantially increased the movement space and comfort for patrons on arrival and during the interval and have also allowed the provision of more ladies’ lavatories – a grand gesture to mark the second century of the world’s most famous theatre.

-Summer 2018 sees the Lincoln Centre production of The King and I starring Kelli O’Hara and Ken Watanabe bookended by concert appearances from Morrissey, Turin Brakes, Nathan Carter, Suggs, Yes, Alexander O’Neal, Gary Barlow, Alexandra Burke, Joanna Lumley, Grayson Perry, Ross Noble and the Proclaimers among many others.
+2018 saw The Lincoln Centre production of The King and I starring Kelli O’Hara and Ken Watanabe transfer across the pond, bookended by concerts by Morrissey, Turin Brakes, Nathan Carter, Suggs, Yes, Alexander O’Neal, Gary Barlow, Alexandra Burke, Joanna Lumley, Grayson Perry, Ross Noble and The Proclaimers among many others.